 Visiting France with kids and need a break from museums and tours?
 Take time to play at one of our favorite playgrounds in Paris!
-Contributor Heidi Gollub has all the best spots!
+You can find these and parks all over the City of Light, so make the most of them and avoid those meltdowns.
+Contributor Heidi Gollub has found all the best spots!

 The Best Playgrounds in Paris for Families